heath3conk/grailstodos/README.md

     ```
     curl -O start.grails.org/yourappname.zip -d profile=web
     ```
 - Type `ls` into the command line and you should see a new folder called `yourappname.zip`.
-Now you need to unzip it: `unzip yourappname.zip` If you get an error about `unzip`, you may need to install that tool yourself using `sudo apt-get install zip unzip`.
+Now you need to unzip it: `unzip yourappname.zip` Or you can open it in finder by typing in the command line `open .` If you get an error about `unzip`, you may need to install that tool yourself using `sudo apt-get install zip unzip`.
 (Be cautious about using `sudo` commands if you're not sure of their source!)
 As an alternative, you could use Finder to extract the zipped files.
 - If you type `ls` again in the terminal, you should now see two objects with your app's name, one that has the `.zip` after it and the other doesn't.
 Type `cd yourappname` (without the .zip).
 - Initialize this folder as a git repository and commit the folders and files you just created:
     ```